-A copy of the final draft of the dissertation must be provided to each committee member at least one week in advance of the scheduled defense.
+A copy of the final draft of the dissertation must be provided to each dissertation committee member at least one week in advance of the scheduled defense.
 Note that more than a week may be required to adequately accommodate an absentee member who needs time to read the draft and submit questions.
 Note also that this draft must be in truly final form, including such details as signature and title page, table of contents, tables, figures, and major appendices, in full accordance with the instructions of the University.

-In order to graduate, it is also necessary to apply for the degree to the University Registrar, usually very early in the semester in which graduation planned.
+In order to graduate, it is also necessary to apply for the degree to the University Registrar, usually very early in the semester in which graduation is planned.

 Defense Moderator and attendance.
-An EES department faculty member who is a member of the student's committee but not the principal advisor moderates the defense.
+An EES department faculty member who is a member of the student's dissertation committee but not the principal advisor moderates the defense.
 Presentation styles may vary but all involved should treat the defense as the serious event that it is.
 The candidate is responsible for soliciting a moderator and ensuring that members of the committee are notified and can attend.
-All members of the committee should be present for the defense in either in person or electronically in real time (e.g. Skype), but if great distance, scheduling or other circumstances prevent a committee member from attending, the advisor will solicit the absent member's comments or questions in advance and then present them at defense.
+All members of the committee should be present for the defense, either in person or online (e.g. zoom), in real time.
+If great distance, scheduling, or other circumstances prevent a committee member from attending, the advisor will solicit the absent member's comments or questions in advance and then present them at defense.
 In no case may the defense take place with fewer than three committee members in attendance.

 Defense Format.
 The public presentation may not exceed 45 minutes, and the faculty moderator strictly enforces the time limit.
-Following the presentation, questions from the public are entertained and then the defense is adjourned for a break (questions from committee members are deferred until after the break).
+Following the presentation, questions from the public are entertained and then the defense is adjourned for a break (questions from dissertation committee members are deferred until after the break).
 When the defense reconvenes, remaining open to the public, the candidate responds to questions posed by the committee, defending the methods, findings, conclusions, and other aspects of their dissertation.
 The faculty moderator will continue to oversee this portion of the defense, which has no time limit.
 Once the moderator ensures that all committee members are satisfied with their opportunity to interrogate the candidate, the candidate is excused and the committee determines the outcome of the exam.

 Defense outcomes.
 Dissertation-committee members can vote either 'Pass' or 'Not Pass.'
-This outcome is reported on a Dissertation Defense Form, available in the department office.
-Committee members attending the defense must sign this form, which should be filled out by the candidate and given to the moderator prior to the defense.
-All committee members, including those absent on the day of the defense, must sign the cover sheet of the dissertation before it can be handed in with the completed dissertation.

-If a majority of the supervisory committee votes 'Not Pass' then EES policy is that the student has the option of responding to reviews of the dissertation and rescheduling a defense.
-Additional attempts at a defense must be scheduled no sooner than three months after the previous attempt, and can continue until the student reaches the time limits for the degree.
+This outcome is reported on a Dissertation Defense Form, only available online.
+Committee members attending the defense must sign this form, which should be filled out by the candidate.
+All committee members, including those absent on the day of the defense, must sign the Dissertation Signature form, only available online, before it can be handed in with the completed dissertation.
+If a majority of the dissertation committee votes 'Not Pass,' then EES policy is that the student has the option of responding to reviews of the dissertation and rescheduling a defense.
+Additional attempts at a defense must be scheduled no sooner than three months after the previous attempt, and can continue until the student reaches the time limit for the degree.
 All rules associated with a dissertation defense continue to apply to repeated attempts.